Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

-Simply put, plastic pollution occurs when plastic has gathered in an area and has begun to negatively impact the natural environment and create problems for plants, wildlife, and even the human population.
+Plastic pollution occurs when plastic has gathered in an area and has begun to negatively impact the natural environment creating problems for plants, wildlife, and even the human population.
 Often this includes killing plant life and posing dangers to local animals.
-Plastic is an incredibly useful material, but it is also made from toxic compounds known to cause illness, and since it is meant for durability, it is not biodegradable.

-Next time when you go shopping, don’t forget to carry a paper or cloth bag.
-Also, try to avoid bringing plastic bags at home and purchasing items with too much packaging.
-This way, you can help in contributing to the environment in the form of reducing plastic pollution whose ill effects are irreversible.
-Here in this article, let’s have a look at various causes, effects and solutions to plastic pollution that you’ll wish you’d known.
+When shopping, carry a paper or cloth bag.
+Also, avoid bringing plastic bags at home and purchasing items with too much packaging.
+This way, you can help contribute to the environment by reducing plastic pollution, whose ill effects are irreversible.

 I am concerned about the air we breathe and the water we drink.
 If overfishing continues, if pollution continues, many of these species will disappear off the face of the earth.